 The Vietnamese government have just released official film of events which took place during the recent border war between Vietnam and Cambodia.

-The Vietnamese government have just released official film of events which took place during the recent border war between Vietnam and Cambodia.
+Background: The Vietnamese government have just released official film of events which took place during the recent border war between Vietnam and Cambodia.
 Vietnam claims that Cambodian troops who penetrated Vietnamese territory committed a variety of barbaric acts against the civilian population of the border area -- and support these allegations with both pictorial evidence and alleged confessions from captured Cambodian soldiers.

 SYNOPSIS: The Vietnamese authorities say that Cambodian troops moved into Vietnamese villages at night and struck without warning.
 They say buildings were burned, entire areas razed and looted and that the destruction took place along the entire length of the border area.